-Book building, in the context of the Issue, refers to the process of collection of Bids from Bidders on the basis of the Red Herring Prospectus and the Bid cum Application Forms within the Price Band.
-The Issue Price has been determined by our Company in consultation with the BRLMs, after the Issue Closing Date.
+Book building, in the context of the Issue, refers to the process of collection of Bids from Bidders on the basis of this Red Herring Prospectus and the Bid cum Application Forms within the Price Band.
+The Price Band and the minimum Bid Lot will be decided by our Company in consultation with the BRLMs, and advertised in all editions of Business Standard (which is a widely circulated English and Hindi newspaper), and in the Mumbai edition of Mumbai Tarun Bharat (which is a widely circulated Marathi newspaper, Marathi being the regional language of Maharashtra, where our Registered Office is located) at least five Working Days prior to the Issue Opening Date.
+The Issue Price shall be determined by our Company in consultation with the BRLMs, after the Issue Closing Date.

-All Bidders, except for Anchor Investors, were mandatorily required to use the ASBA process.
+All Bidders, except for Anchor Investors, are mandatorily required to use the ASBA process.

 In accordance with the ICDR Regulations, QIBs Bidding in the QIB Portion (other than Anchor Investor Portion) and Non-Institutional Investors bidding in the Non-Institutional Portion are not allowed to withdraw or lower the size of their Bid(s) (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage and Anchor Investors cannot withdraw their Bids after the Anchor Investor Bidding Date.
+Retail

-Retail Individual Investors can revise their Bids during the Issue Period and withdraw their Bids until the Issue Closing Date.
+Individual Investors can revise their Bids during the Issue Period and withdraw their Bids until the Issue Closing Date.
 Allocation to Non-Institutional Investors shall be on a proportionate basis and allotment to each Retail Individual Investor shall not be less than the minimum Bid Lot subject to availability of Equity Shares in the Retail Portion and the remaining available Equity Shares, if any, shall be allotted on a proportionate basis.
 Further, allocation to QIBs in the QIB Portion (other than Anchor Investor Portion) will be on a proportionate basis and allocation to the Anchor Investors will be on a discretionary basis.

-For further details, please see "Issue Structure" and "Issue Procedure" on pages 364 and 368 of this Prospectus, respectively.
+For further details, please see "Issue Structure" and "Issue Procedure" on pages 363 and 367 of this Red Herring Prospectus, respectively.